jwpaine/Flex/README.md

 ## 2.0 Flex MTL:

 ### About
-* Coined *Flex* after the CSS layout, *Flexbox*.
-For Clients, Sales Reps and Program managers, this distinguishes the fact that our sites are responsive and mobile friendly.
-Bottom line: provide the best possible customer experience that's as simple and smooth as possible, end-to-end.
+* Coined *Flex* after the CSS layout, *Flexbox* to distinguish the fact that our sites are responsive and mobile friendly.
-* Development began a couple of years back.
-As of 2020, all new sites are developed on C3.
+* As of 2020, all new sites are developed in Flex.
 * Flex employs modular design patterns (components, dependencies and partials)
 * Syntatically Awesome Stylesheets (SASS) is used on all Flex sites.

 ### Architecture

-The Flex MTL codebase is seperated into two parts: velocity templates, and skeleton library
+The Flex MTL codebase is seperated into two parts: **velocity templates**, and **skeleton library**.

-### velocity:

-There are three core elements supporting modularity on Flex, each of which provide a layer of abstraction over underlying static velocity templates:
+On the velocity template side, there are three core elements supporting modularity on Flex, each of which provide a layer of abstraction over underlying static templates:

 ---
 #### partials